LucaPaccard/Projet_Multi_4GP/README.md

   2. Type the command:
         `pyuic5 mainWindow_new.ui -o mainWindow_new_ui.py`
   3. In the same directory, type the command:
         `cp mainWindow_new_ui.py ../ui/`
     This will copy the new file with the `.py` extension in the `..\openQCM\ui` directory.

 ### Adding new functionnalities
 The file that has to be edited in order to add new functionnalities is the following:
     `..\OpenQCM\openQCM_Next_py_0.1.2_source\OPENQCM\openQCM\ui\mainWindow.py`
-   1. The link between the GUI created on Qt Designer and 'mainWindow.py' is made in the function `_configure_signals(self)`.
+* The link between the GUI created on Qt Designer and `mainWindow.py` is made in the function `_configure_signals(self)`.
-   2. To add a function linked to a graphical element on the GUI such as a button follow this example:
+* To add a function linked to a graphical element on the GUI such as a button follow this example:
-      1. On Qt Designer, each element is given a name on 'Property Editor' in the 'objectName' box.
+     * On Qt Designer, each element is given a name in the 'objectName' box in the 'Property Editor' panel.
 For the button used to start the injection of fluid, this button is called `pButton_Start_Injection`.
-      2. We will then associate a function to this button when it is clicked:
+     * We will then associate a function to this button when it is clicked:
      `self.ui.pButton_Start_Injection.clicked.connect(self.Start_Injection)`
-        Important: On Qt Designer, the text displayed on this button is 'Start Injection'.
+     * Important: On Qt Designer, the text displayed on this button is 'Start Injection'.
 It is not the name used for the software.
-      3. You can now edit your function.
+* You can now edit your function.
 It will be launched when the button is clicked.

 Si tu veux ajouter du code c'est comme ça
 ```python